purxiz/project_site_source/contents/articles/3d-printo-keyboard-build-log/index.md

 Anyway, in my first few attempts, I basically used my 3d printer to mimic a laser cutter.
 I turned the 2d drawings into uniform thickness, flat pieces, and printed them one by one.
 Here's a picture of just the bottom of the case (below the plate) as a result of that process:
 ![bottom layers][bunchalayers]

-You can see the bottom layer, with all the stand-offs screwed in front and center and then two other layers (split into two pieces each thanks to 3d printing size limits) just above it.
+You can see the bottom layer, with all the stand-offs screwed in, and then two other layers (split into two pieces each thanks to 3d printing size limits) just above it.
 This was difficult to assemble, had a lot of potential errors, since any mistake in tolerance was multiplied by the number of parts, and didn't look great, and wasn't super stable.
 Unfortunately, I was stuck on the whole sandwich case thinking until nearly the end of the project.

 Initially, most of my design changes focused on getting the window in just the right place, lining up all the stand-off holes, making sure the switches fit properly into the plate, making sure the USB port was in the right place, making sure there were clearances for wiring and such where there needed to be, and other such "small" chores.

 The next big design hurdle was deciding how to have a removable cord.
 At first, I was going to simply let the cord permanently sit in the case, plugged in forever, with a "free-floating" micro-controller, as is the case with a lot of janky hand-wired builds.
 But, eventually I realized you can buy little breadboard PCBs on Amazon for roughly $1 each, and so that became my strategy.
 This also meant I could mount my OLED screen directly to the bread-board, and wouldn't need to model a custom stand/holder for it.
 I tested out several iterations of how everything would fit, moving stand-offs around to accomodate the screen...
 ![test fit 1][test1]

 I ended up going with having the screen in the bottom left corner.
 It required some stand-off modification, which wasn't ideal, but it looked nice, and it allowed the resistors to be visible instead of hidden underneat the PCB, and visibility of components was a goal of the build.
 At this point, I had done some very rough test fits, but I still wasn't sure (at all) that everything worked.
-I wired up the OLED wrongly, and set about trying to debut it in software for hours.
+I wired up the OLED wrongly, and set about trying to debug it in software for hours.
 Those of you who have memorized the pinout for the elite C will notice that pin B1 is neither SCL nor SDA.
 Those honors belong to pins D0 and D1, both on the left side of the board...
 ![wrong pins][pins]

 After an irritating amount of struggling with the software (despite having it correct on attempt #1), I realized my wiring mistake, and was able to correct it!
 ![Hello World][hw]

-With a probably working case (I still hadn't at this point test fit the entire thing), and a definitel working OLED screen, I set out to start wiring the keyboard.
+With a probably working case (I still hadn't at this point test fit the entire thing), and a definitely working OLED screen, I set out to start wiring the keyboard.

 ## Modding the swithces